lcthomas/engl6701s24/course-calendar.md

 ## Week 2: What is Data?
 ### Wednesday, January 31
 - **Please make sure you have created the Google drive folder you will use to house your course work and shared it with me by class time.
 Please share this folder with lct64 at cornell dot edu.**
+- Class visit with Eliza Bettinger and Iliana Burgos
 - Geoffrey C. Bowker and Susan Leigh Star, “Introduction: To Classify is Human” and Ch 1 “Some Tricks of the Trade in Analyzing Classification,” from *Sorting Things Out: Classification and Its Consequences* (1999)
 - Daniel Rosenberg, “Data Before the Fact,” from *“Raw Data” is an Oxymoron* (2013)
 - Catherine D’Ignazio and Lauren F. Klein, Ch 2 “Collect, Analyze, Imagine, Teach,” from *Data Feminism* (2020), <https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4?readingCollection=0cd867ef>